|You are on Page 1||Page 2||Page 3||Page 4||Page 5||Page 6||Page 7||Page 8|

 Several people have made significant contributions to this page, whether agency officials in furnishing information or collectors sharing images of their collection.
 My grateful appreciation is due to these individuals:

-Thanks are also due in part to the following:
+due in part to the following:

 While I have collected these fiscal issues for tolls for decades,

 I owe a certain amount of credit for the inspiration of this website, to one of my closest friends, who in reality is more like a younger brother;

 It was in his endeavor of composing and authoring a completely unrelated magazine article about

 Long Island Rail Road tractor trailer truck bogies, and the related conclusion of what it cost per truck in tolls at that time.

 So, he came to me and asked "trying to find NYC bridge toll rates, from 1988."

 All images and content of this website, unless otherwise marked; is copyrighted - © 2020, 2021, 2022, 2023 - Philip M. Goldstein ~ nynjtollscrip.info

 The content of this website is not to be reused or reproduced in part or in whole, either in printed or electronic form without the express consent of author.